-A. Any preliminary notice given under the Stop Notice Act [48-2A-1 to 48-2A-12 NMSA 1978] shall be effective notice if the preliminary notice is:
+A. Any preliminary notice given under the Stop Notice Act shall be effective notice if the preliminary notice is:

-(1) hand-delivered or mailed, return receipt requested, to the construction lender, if applicable for the purposes of the Stop Notice Act, or the manager or other responsible person at the address of the construction loan's origination or, if the address of origination has changed, then to the last known address of the construction lender; and
+(1) hand-delivered or mailed, return receipt requested, to the construction lender, if applicable for the purposes of the Stop Notice Act, or the manager or other responsible person at the address of the construction loan's origination or, if the address of origination has changed, then to the last known address of the construction lender; and to the manager or other responsible person at the address where the construction loan originated.